-Does this financial product have a sustainable investment objective? • Yes • • × No S will make a minimu ustainable investn nvironmental obje nents with an chara object minin motes Environmental/Social (E/S) acteristics and while it does not have as its tive a sustainable investment, it will have a num proportion of% of sustainable tments qualify as en sustainable u Taxonomy in economic not qualify as activities that do with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective S will make a minimuustainable investnocial objective: nents with a X omotes E/S characteristics, but will not see any sustainable investments cause harm to human health and wellbeing by applying binding exclusions and promotes support for UNGC principles (which cover matters including human rights, labour, corruption and environmental pollution.
+Does this financial product h ave a sustainable investment objective? • Yes • • ★ No SL will make a minimum of ustainable investments with an uvironmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective SI will make a minimum of ustainable investments with a pocial objective:% X It promotes E/S characteristics, but will not make any sustainable investments cause harm to human health and wellbeing by applying binding exclusions and promotes support for UNGC principles (which cover matters including human rights, labour, corruption and environmental pollution.
 The Fund does not use a reference benchmark to attain its environmental or social characteristics.